-is a Brooklyn-based actor, writer, and voiceover artist.
+BEN BECKLEY is a Brooklyn-based actor and writer.

-His wide-ranging acting credits also include experimental theater, classical drama, solo performance, site-specific installation, operetta, dance theater and even performance art.
+His wide-ranging credits include Broadway tours and experimental theater, television and musicals, devised theater, classical drama, and even performance art.

-From 2005 through 2009, he developed four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
-122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festival - France, The Salzburg Festival - Austria).
+From 2005 through 2009, he created four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
+122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festivals - France, The Salzburg Festival - Austria).

-Ben grew up in a small town in southern Virginia and graduated from Princeton University with a B.A. in Dramatic Literature.
+Ben grew up in Lexington, Virginia and holds a B.A. in Dramatic Literature from Princeton University.